 The TPL Oxfamfam 100km Trailwalker Journey

-This year TPL founder Kerryann Hayes & three of her friends signed up for the Oxfam 100km Trailwalker Challenge.
-For many of our readers, this is where you first met us as the girls were interviewed on Sunrise as they ran across the line!
-Sharron Brown shares her experience of the challenge.
+For many of our readers, this is where you first met us three years ago. when our Travel Play Live Oxfam Trailwalker team were interviewed on Sunrise as they ran across the line !
+Team member Sharron Brown shares her experience of the challenge as a first time participant.

-The request to be part of a team to do the Oxfam Walk came at a particularly busy time in my year but I figured does life ever really slow down; will there ever be a better time?
+The request to be part of a team to do the event i'd heard so much about, Oxfam Trailwalker came at a particularly busy time in my year but I figured does life ever really slow down; will there ever be a better time?
 So I gingerly (that’s a pun if you know what I look like) raised my hand & joined a team of what I felt (& still feel) were equally motivated & competitive women.

 Squeezing training in around the schedules of four equally busy women’s lives was not as challenging as I’d imagined.
 All of us committed to the cause & juggled our work & family lives to maximise our chance of completing the event.
 We didn’t go overboard with the training; I reckon we did a maximum of 10 training walks together & the rest of our fitness was up to us as individuals.